 Cloud solutions have taken a number of industries by storm and healthcare is no exception.
 A 2014 survey from HIMSS Analytics discovered that more than 80% of IT executives reported using cloud service solutions.
 The survey also highlighted that 67% of IT healthcare businesses were using SaaS applications, nearly 16% were using Infrastructure-as-a-Service (IaaS), and 2.4% were using Platform-as-a-Service (PaaS).

-So if you are a healthcare business and are considering investing in cloud services, here are seven signs you need to look out for.
+So if you are a healthcare business and are considering investing in cloud services and healthcare IT support services, here are seven signs you need to look out for.

 No 1.
 You have a flood of patient and employee data

 The data-driven economy is putting a lot of pressure on firms to gain access to large datasets.
 Healthcare organizations are not without these pressures, considering that patient and staff records can be cumbersome to manage in the long-term.
 Due to this, all businesses need to embrace the fact that cloud computing will force its way into their business in one way or another.
 The paperwork associated with managing the vast number of healthcare departments has gone out-of-date and adopting the cloud can be an important step into the future of the medical industry.

 No 2.
 You are worried about data security breaches